 Establishment of Colonial Status

 Although the British Government had attempted to use Palliser's Act (1775) to limit residence in Newfoundland, just 50 years later in 1825 it conferred colonial status within the British Empire upon Newfoundland due to the economic, political, social, and demographic changes resulting from the French and Napoleonic Wars.
-By the turn of the 19th century permanent settlement, diversification of the fishing industry, and the growth of St. John's as a commercial center meant that Newfoundland was no longer simply a fishing station.
+By the turn of the 19th century permanent settlement, diversification of the fishing industry, and the growth of St. John's as a commercial centre meant that Newfoundland was no longer simply a fishing station.
 These changes coincided with new British imperial policy, in which the British government embraced reform to lessen its colonial financial responsibilities.

 The pace of permanent settlement on the island quickened largely because of the wartime conditions of the French Revolutionary and Napoleonic period.
 British vessels risked attack by French naval vessels and privateers.
 Merchants, traders and fishers soon realized that it was safer and more convenient to remain on the island year round.
 What was a measure of convenience during wartime turned into custom, and the small number of permanent settlers in the 1790s began to increase thereafter.
 By the middle of the 19th century the increase became steadier and was complemented by an influx of English and Irish migrants which further increased the size of the permanent population.